-In this narrated video and companion essay, Anthony Martin and Steve Bransford survey the ecosystems of Ossabaw Island (a barrier island on the Georgia coast), and offer perspectives on the interconnections of natural and human histories on the island.
-Martin's audio annotations describe a variety of environmental features.
+In this narrated video and companion essay, Anthony Martin and Steve Bransford survey the ecosystems of Ossabaw Island (a barrier island on the Georgia coast) and the interconnections of natural and human histories on the island.
+Martin's audio commentary describes a variety of environmental features.

 Video and Essay

 Ossabaw Island is a barrier island on the Georgia coast.
 The island, which trends northeast–southwest, is about 14.5 kilometers (9 miles) long and 10.5 kilometers (6.6 miles) wide.
 It is located between latitudes 31° 49.5' and 31° 43.2' N. Of the Georgia barrier islands, Ossabaw is the most geologically unusual.
 Like the major Georgia islands south of it—Cumberland, Jekyll, St. Simons, Sapelo, and St. Catherines—Ossabaw is a composite island, in which sediments from Pleistocene and Holocene shorelines are directly adjacent or superimposed.
 However, sediments of the Pleistocene (Silver Bluff) and Holocene shorelines on Ossabaw split near its southern portion, with the Pleistocene trending north–south and the Holocene trending northeast–southwest.
 The modern shoreline, which formed only in the past few thousand years, wraps around the southern and northeastern corners of the island.